Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 IQ is short for “intelligence quotient.”
 It aims to measure a person’s intelligence level compared to others in their age group.
 Most experts define intelligence as certain skills like reasoning, logic, critical thinking, problem-solving, learning, and processing information.

 IQ has also been linked to academic success since those intellectual abilities play a large role in school performance.
-Many schools use IQ tests to screen for gifted student programs.
-IQ can also indicate when students need special education services due to delays or disabilities impacting their learning.
+Many schools use IQ assessments to screen for gifted student programs.
+IQ tests measure a range of cognitive abilities, a kids IQ test can give an idea of their intellectual potential for growth.

-There are many different IQ tests with variations in content and scoring.
+There are many different standard IQ tests, with variations in content and scoring.
 Most widely used IQ tests for children, like the Wechsler Intelligence Scale for Children (WISC), examine skills in these key areas:

 • Verbal comprehension – vocabulary knowledge, verbal reasoning, concept formation

-• Perceptual reasoning – spatial perception, pattern recognition, visual-motor coordination
+• Perceptual reasoning – spatial perception, pattern recognition, and visual-motor coordination

 • Working memory – attention, concentration while solving problems